erikglee/OSPREY_BIDS/docs/source/expected_inputs.rst

 As explained in the XXX section, the json file is a heirarchical dictionary.
 At the first level of the heirarchy, the keys describe one grouping of processing settings.
 For HBCD these two keys are "HERCULES" and "unedited".
-These are descriptive names provided by the user that should be related to the acquisition/processing details.
-Further, these names will be propogated to determine the names of the output folders created by OSPREY_BIDS.
+These names are provided by the user to describe the acquisition/processing details.
+Further, these names will be propogated to determine the output folder names created by OSPREY_BIDS processing.

 Within each json file there will be a "prerequisites" section.
 This section can have two fields including "files" and "files_ref".
 Each of these fields then has